 - Diff Re-gearing

 There’s no doubt that 35” tires will totally transform the look and performance of your vehicle.
-There are however, a few pros and cons when doing this upgrade, which we’ll look at in more details next.
+There are, however, a few pros and cons when doing this upgrade, which we’ll look at in more detail next.

-There are many benefits to fitting 35” tires such as improved looks, improved aesthetics, and they just look so SWEET, lol.
-As an added benefit, you get increased ground clearance, more surface area contact which equates to better traction both on and off-road.
-Being 35” tires, they also have thicker side walls which allow you to carry heavier loads and are more durable than smaller, thinner tires with better puncture resistance.
+There are many benefits to fitting 35” tires such as improved looks, and improved aesthetics, and they just look so SWEET, lol.
+As an added benefit, you get increased ground clearance and more surface area contact which equates to better traction both on and off-road.
+Being 35” tires, they also have thicker sidewalls which allow you to carry heavier loads and are more durable than smaller, thinner tires with better puncture resistance.

-Unfortunately, it’s not all roses, and there is a downside as in the case with most upgrades.
+Unfortunately, it’s not all roses, and there is a downside as is the case with most upgrades.
 35” tires are heavy, Period.
-This means the unsprang weight is increased, which means a decrease in MPG’s.
+This means the unsprung weight is increased, which means a decrease in MPGs.
 Yep, you’ll pay more at the pumps!

-35”s in most cases with IFS trucks, requires quite a bit of trimming, cutting and grinding away plastic fender liners, body mounts and pounding away to create more clearance inside the wheel wells.
-In some instances you’ll have to do a full BMC (Body Mount Chop) as in the case of the 3rd Gen Tacoma’s, which you can read about here.
+35”s in most cases with IFS trucks, requires quite a bit of trimming, cutting, and grinding away plastic fender liners, body mounts, and pounding away to create more clearance inside the wheel wells.
+In some instances, you’ll have to do a full BMC (Body Mount Chop) as in the case of the 3rd Gen Tacoma’s, which you can read about here.
 This almost always happens when running 33” tires, so you can expect it to happen with 35’s.
 A cab mount chop will need to be performed to eliminate this or you can opt for full relocation kits.
-Aftermarket cab mount relocation kits, is your best option since it will allow for the most clearance.
+Aftermarket cab mount relocation kits are your best option since they will allow for the most clearance.